Veso-P/Travel-Blog/README.md

 *at a later starge, I will implement a profile page, where loggedin users will be able to see all their blogs.

+### VERY IMPORTANT!
+To run the project use 'npm start' or 'ng serve --proxy-conig proxy.conf.json' In this application FireBase is used as a back-end.
+To solve the CORS issues a proxy (proxy.conf.json) is used.